Student Life

 • Green Club

-Green Club is a student-run organization that focuses on enhancing the environmentally friendliness of the STM Community.
-Green Club officially started during the 2010 school year and has taken part in many school activities since its inception.
+Green Club is a student-ran organization that focuses on enhancing the environmentally friendliness of the STM Community.

 • Latino Student Organization